 Although essential, manual inputs take incredibly precious amounts of time off of your day.

-Thanks to Notion's native capabilities for automation, you can now automate most manual tasks and finally start spending your working time more efficiently.
+Thanks to Notion's native automation capabilities, you can now automate most manual tasks and finally start spending your working time more efficiently :

 3. One central tool?
 Cool, but you might be limited.

 Maybe you already use a central solution for your team or business.